jeffThompson/CreativeProgramming2/Week00_RampUp/README.md

 # RAMP UP: HISTORICAL CODE RE-CREATIONS

 ### TLDR
 * Make a sketch that re-creates an early piece of code-based art
 * Use `p5.js` Editor, running at any size in the browser
 * Due Feb 11 by 11am EST
 * Upload link to code in Canvas
 * Watch the [Vera Molnar interview](https://vimeo.com/273642211) and post a response to Canvas

 ### ASSIGNMENT
 This week's assignment is a way to get us started writing code again as well as connect with early practitioners in the field of creative computation.
-Your task is to find a piece of code-generated artwork made prior to 1980 (see below for some artists/places to look) and make a re-creation of that piece using `p5.js`.
+You should find a piece of code-generated artwork made prior to 1980 (see below for some artists/places to look) and make a re-creation of that piece using `p5.js`.
+(If you have only used the Java version of Processing, check out the `Code` folder this week for a quickstart guide to `p5.js`.
+Nearly everything is the same with a few minor differences.)

-Think about this process as a mix between observational drawing, larping, and forensics: look super carefully at every detail, trying to make the closest possible re-creation you can.
+Think about this process as a mix between observational drawing, larping, and forensics: looking super carefully at every detail, trying to make the closest possible re-creation you can.
 Get really picky about details like size, composition, spacing, line thickness, margins, and color.
 However, for pieces that involve randomness there's no need for your output to be identical, but your code should generate a very similar result.

 (So, what is a code-generated artwork?
 In this case, it means a piece whose imagery was created using custom code.
 The final form of that work might be a film, a plotter drawing, etc but the primary tool for creating the piece should be code.)